Skip to main content

 Overview of the task

-At first glance, this transfer looks like the most ordinary blockchain transaction we may perform.
+At first glance, this transfer looks like the most ordinary blockchain transaction we could thought.
 However, Alice's integration architecture makes it a little more complicated.
 This is because Alice does not use her wallet on Hathor headless wallet application in default mode.
 Instead, she uses it in read-only mode and cannot sign transactions directly from Hathor headless wallet.

 Thus, she uses Hathor headless wallet along with a KMS (key management service), which runs in a more protected environment.
 With such an arrangement, she does many wallet management actions using the read-only wallet but relies on the KMS to store the private key and sign the transactions.
 She does it for security reasons.